Wehretal: Town partnerships

 The four French communities have been part of an intensely cultivated partnership arrangement with Wehretal on various levels, starting with Bellou-en-Houlme in 1992 with the other three joining in 1995.
 They are all in the same department in Normandy.
 The partnership with Gánt began in 2007.

 Festivals

 For more than 50 years now, the Heimat- und Wichtelfest (roughly, “Homeland and Hobgoblin Festival”) has been held, usually on the third weekend in June.
-The high point of the five-day festivities, besides the dancing evening on Saturday evening in the festival tent at the sport ground, is the great festival parade on the Sunday.
+The high point of the five-day festivities, besides the dancing evening on Saturday evening in the festival tent at the sport ground, is the festival parade on the Sunday.
 This has been made up for generations now by school classes and local clubs.
 Moreover, the festival parade is accompanied by several musical bands from Reichensachsen and surrounding places.
-All these bands keep playing after the parade in the festival tent before countless onlookers.
+All these bands keep playing after the parade in the festival tent before onlookers.

 From Monday morning until late into the night, the traditional Frühschoppen is held in the tent.
 This word can mean “brunch” or “morning pint”, but in this case, it is a celebration in which the locals have breakfast and celebrate together.